Ma-Pe-Ma/Betting-Competition/ReadMe.md

 Earlier this game was carried out manually sending emails and editing files on a cloud service.
 This application was developed to automate many of the cumbersome tasks for the admin and to provide a user-friendly interface for the players where they can publish their tips.

-This application was developed with [Flask](https://flask.palletsprojects.com/en/2.1.x/) framework.
+This application's backend was implemented with the [Flask](https://flask.palletsprojects.com/en/3.0.x/) framework while the frontend part was designed with [Bootstrap](https://getbootstrap.com/).

 ## Course/rules of the competition
 The logic of the game is quite simple.
 The players starts with a given amount of credits.